Marion Davies: Early life and education

-Marion Douras was born on January 3, 1897, in Brooklyn, the youngest of five children born to Bernard J. Douras, a lawyer and judge in New York City and Rose Reilly.
+Marion Cecilia Douras was born on January 3, 1897, in Brooklyn, the youngest of five children born to Bernard J. Douras, a lawyer and judge in New York City and Rose Reilly.
 Her father performed the civil marriage of socialite Gloria Gould Bishop.
 She had three older sisters, Ethel, Rose, and Reine.
 An older brother, Charles, drowned.
-His name was subsequently given to Davies' favorite nephew, screenwriter Charles Lederer, the son of Davies' sister Reine Davies.
+His name was subsequently given to Davies' nephew, screenwriter Charles Lederer, the son of Davies' sister Reine Davies.

 The Douras family lived near Prospect Park in Brooklyn.
 Educated in the Sacred Heart religious convent near the Hudson River and later a religious convent near Tours, France, Davies was uninterested in her academic studies and very unhappy as a child supervised by Catholic nuns.
 Her family was close friends with architect Stanford White, and Davies grew up learning about the Evelyn Nesbit sex scandal.

+Davies struggled with her stutter as a child, and convinced her mother to let her leave school early due to the torment of her classmates and teachers.
 As a teenager, Marion left school to pursue a career as a showgirl.
-When her sister Reine adopted the stage name of Davies after seeing a billboard advertisement for Valentine Davies, Marion followed suit.
+When her sister Reine adopted the stage name of Davies after seeing a real estate billboard advertisement, Marion followed suit.